-The extra races are again a marathon and another – The cut off date for running a marathon will be 10th December in a championship year.
+The extra race is a marathon – The cut off date for running a marathon will be 10th December in a championship year.

 Once again, we have endeavoured to ensure that the club champs races do not clash with other club events including the fell series.

-- At least two races must be each of ‘road’ and ‘off-road’.
-The best other three scores from any other category make your seven qualifying races.
-If you want you can do more than seven races, in which case your best seven scores will count.
+At least two races must be each of ‘road’ and ‘off-road’.
+The best other two scores from any other category make your six qualifying races.
+If you want you can do more than six races, in which case your best six scores will count.
 Any or both of the extra races can also be used towards your road/off-road tally.

-- It is the responsibility of each member to fill in the appropriate boxes and submit your times on the web page below the club championship races table, for any marathon times you want included.
+It is the responsibility of each member to fill in the appropriate boxes and submit your times on the web page below the club championship races table, for any marathon times you want included.
 Please do this as soon as possible after each race that you run.
-Alternatively you can PM or email Niki or Lisa.
+Alternatively you can PM or email Vanessa or Bobby.

-- There will be a memento for each member who completes seven or more races in the year.
+There will be a memento for each member who completes six or more races in the year.
 This is achievable by everyone in the club.

-- There will also be a memento for each member who completes 12 races in the year – this can include the ‘extra’ races.
+There will also be a memento for each member who completes all 12 races in the year.

 Any eventualities not covered by these rules, need to be raised with the Club Championship co-ordinators at the earliest opportunity, and any decision they make is final.